Mixcie-Lee/PawMate-ILS/README.md

 ### 5. **Adoption Center Dashboard** (Shelter Role)
 - Add new pets to the platform
 - View all listed pets
+- View and manage pet listings (still working, not yet functioning)
 - Manage adoption applications
 - Track pet listings and status